25 CE Hours

-Mastery I is the first step of a three-part track designed for dentists with an interest in, but little or no background in treating snoring and obstructive sleep apnea (OSA) through the utilization of oral appliance therapy (OAT).
+Mastery I is the first course of a three-part program designed for dentists with an interest in, but little or no background, in treating snoring and obstructive sleep apnea (OSA) with oral appliance therapy (OAT).
 This initial course examines fundamental concepts and practical techniques necessary to incorporate OAT into a general or specialty dental practice.
-Students will be taught the AADSM practice protocols and clinical guidelines necessary to perform the proper patient screening, examination and record acquisition to begin treatment with competence and confidence.
+Participants will be taught the AADSM practice protocols and clinical guidelines necessary to perform the proper patient screening, examination and record acquisition to begin treatment with competence and confidence.

-After completing Mastery I, dentists who pass a written exam will be eligible to earn the Qualified Dentist designation.
+After successful completion of this exam, dentists will be eligible to earn the AADSM Qualified Dentist designation.

 Upon completion of the course, attendees will be able to: